tweag/asterius/docs/hacking.md

-Always use `GHCRTS` when running programs like `ahc-link`, since those programs can spawn other processes (e.g. `ahc-ld`), and we're often interested in the profile data of all asterius executables.
+Always use `GHCRTS` when running programs like `ahc-link`, since those programs can spawn other processes (e.g. `ahc-ld`), and we're often interested in the profile data of all Asterius executables.
 The `GHCRTS` environment variable can propagate to all processes.

 See the relevant